AmitKumarDas/Decisions/blogs/approach_sts_ver_2.md

 	// selection is based on these policies policies []policy

-	// mode is the mode of execution in which
+	// mode flags if selection can consider
-	// the policies has to be executed mode executionMode
+  // multiple policies to select the pools
+	mode executionMode
 }